-Including hyperlinks, bookmarks, and thumbnails in PDF files
+PDF hyperlinks, bookmarks, and thumbnails

 You can include hyperlinks, bookmarks, and thumbnails in a PDF file.
 Hyperlinks are useful for adding jumps to webpages or to Internet URLs.
 Bookmarks allow you to link to specific areas in a PDF file.
 You can specify whether bookmarks or thumbnails are displayed when the PDF file is first opened in Adobe Acrobat or Acrobat Reader.